daos-stack/daos-reproducibility/io500/sc23/aurora/aurora-reproducibility-productiony.md

 Commercial support for DAOS is available from multiple companies.

-Intel support DAOS on Aurora as part of the Aurora procurement.
+Intel supports DAOS on Aurora as part of the Aurora procurement.

 > Give any and all additional details of this specific storage deployment: (e.g., type of storage server
 > product such IBM ESS or DDN SFA400X2, use of Ext4 or some other file system on each storage